semaphoreci/semaphore/docs/docs/using-semaphore/languages/go.md

 go build
 ```

-The rest of the jobs can use the cachre directly:
+The rest of the jobs can use the cache directly:

 ```shell
 checkout